-Money limits on cancer treatment No specific limits - same rules apply to your cancer treatment as for any other treatment .
+Limits Am I covered?
+Time limits on cancer treatment .
+Your membership covers you while you are having treatment to kill cancer cells.
+None Money limits on cancer treatment No specific limits - same rules apply to your cancer treatment as for any other treatment .
 Other benefits Am I covered?
-Stem cell or bone marrow treatment.
-This includes paying reasonable costs to a live donor to donate bone marrow or stem cells.
+Stem cell or bone marrow transplant.
+Yes We will cover the reasonable costs for a stem cell or bone marrow transplant as long as: the stem cell or bone marrow transplant is for the treatment of cancer; and it is conventional treatment for that cancer.
 It does not include any related administration costs.
-For example, we will not cover transport costs or the costs of finding a donor. " See 4.23 for more about this. ✓ Yes The cost of wigs or other temporary head coverings or external prostheses needed because of cancer whilst you are having treatment to kill cancer cells. ✓ Up to £400 a year for wigs or head coverings and up to £5,000 a year for prostheses.
+For example, we will not cover the cost of searching for a donor, the harvesting of cells from the donor or transport costs for tissue or harvested cells. " Please see section 3.3 for more information on conventional treatment.
+The cost of wigs or other temporary head coverings or external prostheses needed because of cancer whilst you are having treatment to kill cancer cells. ✓ Up to £400 a year for wigs or head coverings and up to £5,000 a year for prostheses.